Fire Safety Inspections – Existing Buildings

 Through inspections, the Fire Department identifies many types of potential hazards to life and property.
 Correcting these hazards protects the lives and well-being of property and business owners, employees, customers and their families.

 The Inspection Process

 The Fire Marshal maintains an annual rotation of inspections for existing structures.
-You do not need to schedule an inspection, even if you are a new business in an existing building.

 Call the Fire Marshal's Office at 410-887-4880 if you have questions about your inspection.

 Inspection Program Goals

 - Compliance with the Baltimore County Fire Prevention Code and the Maryland State Fire Prevention Code (PDF).

 - Public education about fire and life safety.

 - Improvement of standards of building maintenance and other conditions that contribute to fires or affect the ability to escape a fire.

 - Maintenance of fire protection equipment.